Matthew Simpson, LMHC · Washington State · Telehealth

 Exhausted.

-Stuck in patterns you can't logic
+Stuck in patterns you can't logic your way out of.

-You look fine on the outside?
+You look fine on the outside.

-If any of this sounds familiar, you're in the right place.
+If any of this lands, you're in the right place.

 See How It Works